Here's how to use Unless' built-in data platform to analyze the success of your optimization project.

 For each new experience you create, it is important to ask: How will this get a visitor to achieve our goal(s)?

-In this tab, you will find your goals listed along with the number of conversions as well as the percentages for non-personalized and personalized sessions.
+In this tab, you will find your goals listed along with the number of conversions as well as the percentages for the control group and participants of the optimized journey.
 You can filter this list by name or by the tags you've added to find what you need easier.

 In the Audiences tab, you will get a list of all the audiences in your account.
 From the view by goal dropdown, you can select a goal and see how often it was reached by each audience.
 Every audience is made up of control group members and participants (=visitors who saw your experiences).
 You can select a different date range, toggle between new and returning visitors, and click details for more information.